alexkonovalov/parking-stat-calculator/README.md

 ##[Demo](http://alexkonovalov.github.io/parking-stat-calculator/)

 ##How to use
-Upload a text file a text file where each car’s arrival and departure times are separated with a comma, like so:
+Upload a text file where each car’s arrival and departure times are separated with a comma, like so:

 11:15, 14:20